minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 polarised @polarisation.
-The public's perceptions mirror these trends: 84 percent of US residents think that money influences politics excessively and express a desire to see changes made to the campaign finance system to lessen the influence of wealthy donors @bonica p.1.
+The public's perceptions mirror these trends: 84 percent of US residents think that money influences politics excessively and express a desire to see changes made to the campaign finance system to lessen the influence of wealthy donors @bonica[p.~1].

 The brothers David and Charles Koch, are one of the most influential donors who have a multifaceted approach when it comes to their involvement in US politics.
 On the one hand, they shape the mindset of the US population through organised groups, think-tanks and networks of other mega-donors with similar political and social ideologies, such as the Koch Network
 @Hertel-Fernandez_Skocpol_Sclar_2018.

-On the other hand, the fossil fuel conglomerate Koch Industries, headed by Charles Koch, fund the electoral campaigns of (Republican) presidential and congressional candidates @skocpol2016koch and have spent more than 123 million USD on elections.
+On the other hand, the fossil fuel conglomerate Koch Industries, headed by Charles Koch, fund the electoral campaigns of Republican presidential and congressional candidates @skocpol2016koch and have spent more than 123 million USD on elections.
 Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle,